Advancing STEAM exploration at a new construction middle school

 They uncovered that their vision was to align age-appropriate projects and equipment to the existing Fuller STEAM curriculum while working within the constraints of a tight budget.

-As a result, the makerspace and tech/digital fab lab in the new construction school will house a range of equipment that will immerse and inspire students, including multiple MakerBot 3D printers, an Epilog Laser cutter, and traditional wood shop tools.
+As a result, the makerspace and tech/digital fab lab in the new construction school houses a range of equipment that immerse and inspire students, including multiple MakerBot 3D printers, an Epilog Laser cutter, and traditional wood shop tools.

 In addition, AET Labs designed layouts that put safety at the forefront while allowing for a creative working environment.
-And to help ensure instructors gain maximum confidence in using equipment and developing projects, AET Labs is providing the school with a long-term professional development strategy.
+And to help ensure instructors gain maximum confidence in using equipment and developing projects, AET Labs provided the school with a long-term professional development strategy.

-The makerspace and tech/digital fab lab, to be ready for fall 2021, will expose middle school students to 21st-century careers in CAD, prototyping, graphic arts, textiles, engineering, and more.
+The makerspace and tech/digital fab lab, which opened in fall 2021, exposes middle school students to 21st-century careers in CAD, prototyping, graphic arts, textiles, engineering, and more.